MakisChristou/vanitybech/README.md

 ```

 ## Important Notes
 When using this software double check the generated addresses using other implementations to make sure that everyting is working correctly.
-Do NOT send mainet coins unless you make sure that the generated address matches the coresponding private key.
-I would recommend this open source [tool](https://segwitaddress.org/bech32/).
+Do NOT send mainnet coins to generated addresses unless you make sure that the address matches the coresponding private key.
+I would recommend this open source [tool](https://segwitaddress.org/bech32/) for double checking.
 Also, please do not use the addresses shown in this readme file as you will (probably) get robbed.